leechseed/_setsunadev/_1_PRE-ALPHA_BUILD_CODENAME_BELLE/key_figures_RC3/1bakhtindf_dialogism_framework_bakhtin.md

 ---
-UID: "1BakhtinDF"
-Title: "Dialogism Framework"
-Author: "Bakhtin"
+Author: Bakhtin
-Date: "27/08/2024"
+Date: 27/08/2024
+ELEMENT: SEMANTICS
 Prima-Forma:
-  - "syntax"
+- syntax
-  - "lexis"
+- lexis
-DIR: "SEMANTICS"
-Summary: "Dialogism is the concept that narrative is shaped by the interaction of multiple voices each representing different perspectives, ideologies, and social positions."
+Summary: Dialogism is the concept that narrative is shaped by the interaction of multiple voices each representing different perspectives, ideologies, and social positions.
+Title: Dialogism Framework
+UID: 1BakhtinDF
 ---
 ### Title: **Bakhtin's Dialogism Framework**

 - **Dialogism**: